TroadecJb/P12-EPIC_Events/README.md

 Out of the box it uses a sqlite3 databse (comes with python), using SQLAlchemy to manage the database and setup to log with Sentry.

 ## Usage
-Start the main.py file.
+Start the `main.py` file.
 Provide valid credentials (email and password to authenticate).
-Navigate the menus with arrow keys (inquirerpy is used to implement it) and follow the provided instructions.
+Navigate the menus with arrow keys (InquirerPy is used to implement it) and follow the provided instructions.
-Each user can logout so that another user can login using its own credentials.
+Each user can logout for another user to login using its own credentials.